CofeCup/vimfiles/README.md

 This Gvim configuration rely on the following tools to give full play to all functions:

     git
-    python
-    modelsim
-    Windows system
+    python3
+    modelsim(10.5 is better)
+	texlive(2020)
+	SumatraPDF(v3.2)
+	latexmk(update to 4.70a)

 This git project contend:

     _vimrc for windows
+	Vundle plugin
-    all the plugin & colorsheme vim files mentioned in the _vimrc a nerd font named "Droid Sans Mono Nerd Font"
+    a nerd font named "Droid Sans Mono Nerd Font" snippets for fast latex writing

 To use this vim configuration, five steps are needed:

-    (1) Make sure that you have python, modelsim, and git on your PC(if your work has nothing to do with python and verilog, you just need to install git).
+    (1) Make sure that you have all the tools mentioned above on your PC(if your work has nothing to do with latex and verilog, you just need to install git and python3).

     (2) In cmd, excuting the following command: